Military history of Asian Americans: American Civil War

-Indian-American Charles J. Simons was the first Asian-American Medal of Honor for his actions during the American Civil War in the Battle of the Crater in 1864.
+Indian-American Charles J. Simons was the first Asian-American awarded the Medal of Honor, for his actions during the American Civil War in the Battle of the Crater in 1864.

 Below is listed in alphabetical order.

 Burmese Americans

 William C. Lutter, born in Moulmein, Burma in c.
 1840, enlisted in New York for one year as a United States Navy sailor in September 1862.
 He served onboard the USS Mohican.

 Chinese Americans

 In 1861, a Chinese American by the name of John Tomney joined the New York Infantry, eventually dying of wounds received at the Battle of Gettysburg in 1863.

-Joseph Pierce (his chosen name) was brought to the U.S. from China by his adoptive father, Connecticut ship Captain and Far East trader Amos Peck.
+Joseph Pierce (his chosen name) was brought to the U.S. from China by his adoptive father, Connecticut ship captain and Far East trader Amos Peck.
 Pierce enlisted on 26 July 1862 and was mustered into the Fourteenth Regiment, Company F of the Connecticut Volunteer Infantry that became part of the Second Brigade of the Third Division, Second Army Corps of the Army of the Potomac.
 From 1862 to 1865, Pierce fought in pivotal battles of the war, fighting in major campaigns from Antietam to Gettysburg to Lee's surrender at Appomattox Court House.
 Pierce achieved the highest rank of any Chinese American to serve in the Union Army, reaching the rank of corporal.
 Pierce's picture hangs in the Gettysburg Museum.
 In 2007, the U.S. House of Representatives passed a resolution honoring the actions of Pierce and other Asian-Pacific Islander soldiers of the Civil War.

 Edward Day Cohota was born in Shanghai, China, and was "adopted" by the captain of the merchant ship Cohota, Sargent S. Day.
 He served in the 23rd Massachusetts Infantry during the American Civil War.
 After the war, he rejoined the Army and served for 30 years.
 Cohota believed he was a U.S. citizen by virtue of having served in the Union Army, but his service had not automatically conferred citizenship upon him, and the passing of the Chinese Exclusion Act in 1882 kept him from becoming a naturalized citizen.

 William Ah Hang, a Chinese American, became one of the first Asian Americans to enlist in the U.S. Navy in 1863.
 In total more than 50 Chinese Americans fought, on both sides, in the Civil War.
 Of those who served, only a handful received recognition of their service in the form of pension, benefits, or citizenship.
 An exception was Ching Lee, who took the alias Thomas Sylvanus and served in the 81st Pennsylvania Regiment.